Removing Leading and Trailing Whitespace with the strip() Function

 print(stripped_text) # "Hello, nice to meet you!"

-This function is commonly used to clean up user input by removing unnecessary spaces, thus normalizing the value.
+This function is commonly used to clean up user input by removing unnecessary spaces and normalizing the text.

 Removing Specific Characters